hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 **4** - The bottom-left quadrant represents the JSON formatted response to the JavaScript / Cloud Code provided in the quadrant above it.

-*2.* Edit the *Snippet* code using the same GSML that we set for the Players Screen previously.
+*2.* Edit the *Snippet* code using the same GSML that we set for the Tutorial Players Screen previously.
 Put this in the top-right, *Handlebars* quadrant and save the changes.

 <q>**Self-Contained Snippets!** Although there are many ways of writing the logic in Snippets, one of the more important things to consider when creating Snippets is that ideally they should be self-contained and not dependent on other Snippets.
 This logic will be explained in more detail later on.</q>